-Semester 6 Course 4 Specialisation International Business Management Course Code OBIB604 Credits Type Course Title Export Imp xport Import Documentation & Logistics
+Semester 6 Course 4 Specialisation International Business Management Course Code OBIB604 Credits Туре Course Title Export Imp ort Docume entatio on & Logistics

 Globalisation has affected all countries of the world, and global trade is growing at a pace that makes it important for a business to stay attuned to the changing world economy.
 Till the early 1990s, most of the countries were closed economies.
 There were quantitative restrictions on imports and stringent restrictions on foreign investment.
 The emerging economies, along with the developing countries, have assumed an important role in the field of international trade.